 This Graze Cocoa Vanilla Protein flapjack is not a spectacular one.
 It could be tastier, it could have better macros and better ingredients.
 What it does not too bad, however, it’s available in many places.
 And it even costs as little as 59p while on offer.
 And it’s pretty comfortably portioned.
 The question is: is it enough to grab it from the shelf?

 It’s definitely tempting to do that, consider some of its aspects.
 However, I’m afraid it doesn’t have enough positive argument to convince me to do that.
-Therefore, I’m afraid I will not come back to it in the future.
+Therefore, I’m afraid I will not come back to it (either it) in the future.